tomtomwombat/fastbloom/README.md

 ## Overview

-`fastbloom` is a SIMD accelerated Bloom filter implemented in Rust. `fastbloom`'s default hasher is ahash using randomized keys but can be seeded or configured to use any hasher. `fastbloom` is 50-10000% faster than existing Bloom filter implementations.
+fastbloom is a SIMD accelerated Bloom filter implemented in Rust. fastbloom's default hasher is ahash using randomized keys but can be seeded or configured to use any hasher. fastbloom is 2-400 times faster than existing Bloom filter implementations.

 ## Usage